• Skip to content

 From the Literacy Coach

-In preparation for NAPLAN, our College will undertake activities to help students become familiar with the format and functionality of the online tests.
-Excessive preparation for NAPLAN is not required nor recommended.
+The HSC minimum standards test will occur for Year 10 during the Stage 5 Exam Week in Week 4.
+In preparation for minimum standards, the College will undertake activities to help students become familiar with the format and functionality of the online tests.
+Preparation for the minimum standards test is not required nor recommended.

-If you have any questions about NAPLAN, please contact the College.
+If you have any questions about the HSC minimum standards, please contact the College.

 Kind Regards